oliverlloyd/jmeter-ec2/README.txt

 Once execution is complete it will download each hosts jtl file and collate them all together to give one file that can be viewed using the usual
 JMeter listeners.

+TO DO:
+This project is in development.
+The following features are pending.
+-- Dynamic editing of thread counts
+-- Changing any CSV file references to work remotely -- Acepting jmx filename as a parameter (not requiring that it be named the same as the directory) -- Create the results dir automatically
+-- Flatten dir structure?
+Remove need for sub dirs

 Usage: ./jmeter-ec2 [PROJECT NAME] [NUMBER OF INSTANCES DESIRED]